UtrechtUniversity/Workshop-IRAS/docs/intro_linux.md

-cd ..              # go to parent directory pwd                # working directory should be 'playground' cd docs/pictures   # take two steps with one instruction cd ../../R         # take two steps back and one forward pwd                # check if your working directory is 'R'
+cd ..              # go to parent directory pwd                # working directory should be 'playground' cd docs/pictures   # take two steps with one instruction ls                 # show contents cd ../../R         # take two steps back and one forward pwd                # check if your working directory is 'R'
 ```

 All the `cd` commands sofar are relative to the working directory (except `cd ~`).
-Some Linux systems requires you to specify the working directory explicitely with a '.'.
+Some Linux systems require you to specify the working directory explicitely with a '.'.

 ```
 cd ~/playground    # go to directory 'playground' where ever you currently are